-We are passionate about teaching clients principles and practices of sovereignty; learning to find and trust their inner authority; the faith/spiritual journey; healthy relationships; healthy sexuality, etc.
+We are passionate about teaching clients principles and practices of

 In my last year of teaching, my wife and I found ourselves feeling strongly that God had another adventure/mission for us.
 We didn’t know specifically what it was, but we knew it had something to do with using gospel principles to heal lives.
 We felt it had something to do with a ranch-type setting, maybe a rehab, or a boys ranch of some sort.
 We felt inspired to “be patient and prepare”.

 It was extremely difficult for me to leave Church Educational Services, and venture out into the unknown, but after 6 months of feeling these strong, daily promptings, we took a leap of faith, and our 401k, and packed up the family and took our RV cross-country, into Canada, down through the west coast, into Mexico and back up into the U.S., looking for where we felt called to be.
 We had great adventures with our family and lived in our RV for a total of 9 months.
 We learned to love the “faith phase”, challenging as it is.
 There was a kind of “Christmas morning feel” to it.
-We didn’t know what God (the givers of good gifts) had in store, but we knew it would be good!
+We didn’t know what God (the giver of good gifts) had in store, but we knew it would be good!